pangeo-data/terraform-deploy/gcp-examples/gke-example/README.md

 In particular, you will need to supply the filepath of your service account key to the `credential_file` input variable.

+And yes, you need both the `google` and the `google-beta` providers.

 Once you are ready to deploy, you can look at the plan with:

 ```